SAtacker/FreeRTOS-esp-idf/README.md

 * An RTOS is designed to provide a predictable execution pattern and is employed when processing must conform to the time constraints of a time-bound system (i.e., processing is completed at a certain frequency or the system as a whole will fail).

 * Because an RTOS is designed to respond to events quickly and perform under heavy loads, it can be slower at big tasks when compared to another OS.

+## Why Use An RTOS

+There are well-established techniques for writing good embedded software without the use of an RTOS.
+In some cases, these techniques may provide the most appropriate solution; however as the solution becomes more complex, the benefits of an RTOS become more apparent.
+These include:

+* **Priority Based Scheduling** : The ability to separate critical processing from non-critical is a powerful tool.

+* **Abstracting Timing Information** : The RTOS is responsible for timing and provides API functions.
+This allows for cleaner (and smaller) application code.

+* **Maintainability/Extensibility** : Abstracting timing dependencies and task based design results in fewer interdependencies between modules.
+This makes for easier maintenance.

+* **Modularity** : The task based API naturally encourages modular development as a task will typically have a clearly defined role.

+* **Promotes Team Development** : The task-based system allows separate designers/teams to work independently on their parts of the project.

+* **Easier Testing** : Modular task based development allows for modular task based testing.

+* **Code Reuse** : Another benefit of modularity is that similar applications on similar platforms will inevitably lead to the development of a library of standard tasks.

+* **Improved Efficiency**: An RTOS can be entirely event driven; no processing time is wasted polling for events that have not occurred.

+* **Idle Processing** : Background or idle processing is performed in the idle task.
+This ensures that things such as CPU load measurement, background CRC checking etc will not affect the main processing.

+## What should be considered when choosing an RTOS

+* **Responsiveness** : The RTOS scheduling algorithm, interrupt latency and context switch times will significantly define the responsiveness and determinism of the system.
+The most important consideration is what type of response is desired – Is a hard real time response required?
+This means that there are precisely defined deadlines that, if not met, will cause the system to fail.
+Alternatively, would a non-deterministic, soft real time response be appropriate?
+In which case there are no guarantees as to when each task will complete.

+* **Available system resources** : Micro kernels use minimum system resources and provide limited but essential task scheduling functionality.
+Micro kernels generally deliver a hard real time response, and are used extensively with embedded microprocessors with limited RAM/ROM capacity, but can also be appropriate for larger embedded processor systems.

+Alternatively, a full featured OS like Linux or WinCE could be used.
+These provide a feature rich operating system environment, normally supplied with drivers, GUI’s and middleware components.
+Full featured OS’s are generally less responsive, require more memory and more processing power than micro kernels, and are mainly used on powerful embedded processors where system resources are plentiful.

+* **Open source or professionally licensed** : There are widely used, free open source RTOS’s available, distributed under GPL or modified GPL licenses.
+However, these licenses may contain copy left restrictions and offer little protection.
+Professionally licensed RTOS products remove the copy left restrictions, offer full IP infringement indemnification and warranties.
+In addition, you have a single company providing support and taking responsibility for the quality of your product.

+* **Quality** : What emphasis does the RTOS supplier place on quality within their organisation?
+Quality is more than just a coding standard.
+Are the correct procedures in place to guarantee the quality of future products and support?
+Well-managed companies that take quality seriously tend to be ISO 9001 certified.

+* **Safety Certification** : Pre-certified and certifiable RTOS’s are available for applications that require certification to international design standards such as DO-178C and IEC 61508.
+These RTOS’s provide key safety features, and the design evidence required by certification bodies to confirm that the process used to develop the RTOS meets the relevant design standard.

+* **Licensing** : It’s not only the RTOS functionality and features that you’ll need to consider, but the licensing model that will work best for your project budget and the company’s “return on investment”.

+* **RTOS Vendor** : The company behind the RTOS is just as important as selecting the correct RTOS itself.
+Ideally you want to build a relationship with a supplier that can support not only your current product, but also your products of the future.
+To do this you need to select a proactive supplier with a good reputation, working with leading silicon manufacturers to ensure they can support the newest processors and tools.

+Trust, quality of product, and quality of support is everything.

+## How does the RTOS affect the development of the design
+The choice of RTOS can greatly affect the development of the design.
+By selecting an appropriate RTOS the developer gains:

+* A Task based design that enhances modularity, simplifies testing and encourages code reuse
+* An environment that makes it easier for engineering teams to develop together
+* Abstraction of timing behaviour from functional behaviour, which should result in smaller code size and more efficient use of available resources.

+Peripheral support, memory usage and real-time capability are key features that govern the suitability of the RTOS.
+Using the wrong RTOS, particularly one that does not provide sufficient real time capability, will severely compromise the design and viability of the final product.

+The RTOS needs to be of high quality and easy to use.
+Developing embedded projects is difficult and time consuming – the developer does not want to be struggling with RTOS related problems as well.
+The RTOS must be a trusted component that the developer can rely on, supported by in-depth training and good, responsive support.

 ## Scheduling Algorithm